 Going to Alaska, and Canada takes quite the planning.
 There are the hard copy items, the websites, the videos, apps, and so why not make a resource page.
-This will be a work in progress (daily and weekly additions) as our leave date is tentatively set for June 1, 2022 and I want to be as complete/organized as possible.
+This will be a work in progress (daily and weekly additions) as our leave date is tentatively set for June 6, 2022 (having colds set us back 5 days) and I want to be as complete/organized as possible.

 First, the decision of when to go, where to go, and for how.
 There is a window of time that going north to Canada and Alaska is comfortable, meaning the weather is not adventurous, which also dictates what is open; roads, parks, tours etc. The window for us is June through August.
 It’s quite the drive, over 8,000 miles round trip.

 Second, the route from home, through Oregon, Washington, where to cross into Canada, what to see, what highways to take, and where to stay.
 Our style is dry camping as long as we can, and then do a hookup site for a recharge of the trailer and maybe a long shower.
 Various RV tours post their itinerary online, specifically the 60 day tours, and initially can be handy to check out.

 Thirdly, what do we need to do to the trailer, truck and ourselves to get ready.